JClarky/robotdev/README.md

 # Robot Development 2021
 Robot development repo

-/main

-	Contains all raw code
+/main folder contains all raw code

-/robot

-	Contains ONLY robot code, this folder should be deployed to!
+/robot folder contains ONLY robot code, this folder should be deployed to!

-/simulation

-	Contains ONLY simulation code, this folder should be deployed to!
+/simulation contains ONLY simulation code, this folder should be deployed to!